andaze/hugo-jobs/content/merit/_index.en.md

 date:   2020-08-05T15:53:27+06:00
 draft: false
 weight: 2
-intro: "What makes Andaze different from other IT companies? \nWhat will I gain by working here? \nWe will answer the 'I want to know' questions you may have."
+intro: "What makes Andaz different from other IT companies, and what do you get out of working here?
+<br />We will answer the questions you may be interested in."
 sliderheading: "ADVANTAGE"
 slidersubheading: "Benefits of Working at Andaze"
 jsonld: {